Alexander Kerensky

 After the February Revolution of 1917, he joined the newly formed provisional government, first as Minister of Justice, then as Minister of War, and after July as the government's second Minister-Chairman.
 He was the leader of the social-democratic Trudovik faction of the Socialist Revolutionary Party.
 Kerensky was also a vice-chairman of the Petrograd Soviet, a position that held a sizable amount of power.
 Kerensky became the prime minister of the Provisional Government, and his tenure was consumed with World War I. Despite mass opposition to the war, Kerensky chose to continue Russia's participation.
 His government cracked down on anti-war sentiment and dissent in 1917, which made his administration even more unpopular.

 Kerensky remained in power until the October Revolution.
-This revolution saw the Bolsheviks create a government led by them in a coalition with Left SRs, to replace Kerensky's government.
+This revolution saw the Bolsheviks create a government led by them in a coalition with the Left Socialist-Revolutionaries, to replace Kerensky's government.
 Kerensky fled Russia and lived the remainder of his life in exile, mostly in Paris and New York City.
 He also worked for the Hoover Institution at Stanford University, California.

 He died in New York on 11 June 1970, at the age of 89.
 Both the local Russian and Serbian Orthodox churches refused his body due to his Freemasonry, and because they saw him as largely responsible for the Bolshevik seizure of power.
 Eventually, his body was flown to London and buried in the non-sectarian Putney Vale Cemetery.